KQM-git/TCL/docs/evidence/characters/electro/razor.md

 [Discussion](https://tickets.deeznuts.moe/ticket-archive/attachments_945097851195777054_945484288009314304_transcript-razor-reverse-scam.html)

 **Finding:**
-Razor's Electro Sigils are not immediatly consumed when using Hold E, whereas the energy gained from it is instant.
+Razor's Electro Sigils are not immediatly consumed when using Hold E, whereas the Energy gained from it is instant.

 **Evidence:**
 [YouTube video](https://youtu.be/TeDk5AEJS78)
 In this clip Razor with 3 Sigils uses Hold E. Right after using the Hold E he immediatly gains Energy.
 After that Razor is swapped out and then swapped in again, while he still has 3 Sigils afterwards.
 Then Hold E is used another time and Razor is able to gain Energy from the Sigils again.

 **Significance:**
-This allows Razor to gain more energy by consuming the same sigils multiple times without losing the stack count.
+This allows Razor to gain more Energy by consuming the same sigils multiple times without losing the stack count.

 ### Razor Is The Best Battery